felixc0115/woof-whiskers/README.md

 To further improve the Woof & Whiskers application, we plan to add the following features:

 - Explore Page Filter: We plan to add a filter sidebar that allows a user to filter by specific criteria (e.g., breed, gender, age, etc.).
+- Enhance Search Capabilities: We plan to enhance the search capabilities to have the option to search by other criteria besides zip code (e.g., type of animal, specific breed, etc.)
 - Email a Pet's Specific Organization: We plan to add the ability for a user to click on an email address which will prompt a user's device to open up a draft email to send to the specific organization.
+- Communication Feature: We plan to add the ability for users to communicate with shelter organizations to inquire about a specific pet.